arthuRHD/immosheets/README.md

 Tired of searching with your mouse ?
 Let's automate the process.

+This is meant to be used as a package for your bot.

 I'm currently only supporting seloger.com and google sheets as third parties.
 For other integrations, feel free to write an issue.

 ## Genereting credentials